lotkey/Libraries/C/List/README.md

 ```

 ### double listAverage(list*)
-Returns the average of all elemements in the list.
+Returns the average of all elements in the list.

 ```
 double ave = listAverage(l);